Malus baccata

 Malus baccata is an Asian species of apple known by the common names Siberian crab apple, Siberian crab, Manchurian crab apple and Chinese crab apple.
-It is native to much of northern Asia, but is also grown elsewhere as an ornamental tree and for rootstock.
+It is native to many parts of Asia, but is also grown elsewhere as an ornamental tree and for rootstock.
 It is used for bonsai.
-It bears plentiful fragrant white flowers and edible red to yellow fruit of about 1 cm diameter.
+It bears plentiful, fragrant, white flowers and edible red to yellow fruit of about 1 cm diameter.